 1 Mastery Level Question

-Here is the mastery level question for Equations of Parallel & Perpendicular Lines.
+Here is an example of a mastery level question for Equations of Parallel & Perpendicular Lines.

 I found this question in the advanced list in our textbook as well.
-In my opinion, this question along with the other 2 can altogether show that a student has mastery level understanding of the concept.
+In my opinion, this question along with the other questions on a quiz can altogether show that a student has mastery level understanding of the concept.
 Based on the textbook writers’ opinions and my understanding of the concept, I believe it’s a sufficient challenge for students to be rewarded with a 10 if enough understanding is demonstrated.

 Where can we find questions?

 As mentioned above, I like to use our textbook’s end of chapter questions (or other textbook provided assessments) to find sufficient level questions.
-In addition, released state exams and the PARCC released practice tests are a good place to go.
+In addition, Open Middle, released state exams, and the PARCC released practice tests are good places to go.
 Feel free to share other sources you may know of!

 How are these quizzes graded?